jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - in performance tip, document the use of -n
 - self build has 2 modes: either build each command with the extension preprend (yg generate, showcase interactive); this is the default.
 Or also give the option to build the commands without the extension prefix.
 - conditionally show global options because they take too much space
+- Arguments parser:
+  - allow an array for options `--file 1 --file 2` -> `files=(1 2)` `--file <files*>`
+  - Allow flags to be inherited from parent commands.
+We can check the existence of the base flags in the command::parse function (for verbose, log level, progress bars).
+For source and version, mark them as `inherited: false` as we only want to handle them in the main parsing loop, at valet level.
 - add a global --edit option to edit the command function file
 - for the showcase, actually build a small app like a git conventional commit tool.
 - prompt: